murphsicles/HOKG/README.md

 - Consult a cryptography expert.

 ## 📬 Contact
-For questions, open an issue or contact [DrRoyMurphy](https://github.com/DrRoyMurphy).
+For questions, open an issue or contact [Dr. Roy Murphy](https://github.com/murphsicles).

 ---